Peter Zaffino: AIG Chairman and CEO

 On March 1, 2021, Zaffino succeeded Duperreault as AIG's CEO, with Duperreault becoming executive chairman of the board.
 In September 2021, he was appointed to lead the AIG board and succeeded Duperreault as chairman on January 1, 2022.
 Zaffino is credited with significant roles in restructuring at AIG and with the turnaround in its underwriting to restore the insurer to profitability, as well as with steering the company through historic insured losses from natural disasters, including Hurricane Ian’s $450 million cost to AIG, and unique challenges resulting from the invasion of Ukraine.
 That November, he agreed to a further five-year term as AIG president, CEO and board chair.

 Zaffino has been a strong advocate for the use of GenAI adoption at AIG and led the company to a 15 percentage-point increase in underwriting data collection and accuracy in 2025.
 On March 31, 2025, AIG hosted Investor Day.
-Zaffino was joined by Anthropic Co-founder and CEO Dario Amodei and Palantir Technologies Co-founder and CEO Alex Karp in a discussion moderated by CNBC Anchor Sara Eisen about how generative artificial intelligence (GenAI) is changing the future of insurance.
-The panel focused on the potential impact of GenAI in AIG’s business regarding underwriting and claims.
+Zaffino was joined by Anthropic Co-founder and CEO Dario Amodei and Palantir Technologies Co-founder and CEO Alex Karp in a discussion moderated by CNBC Anchor Sara Eisen about how generative AI is changing the future of insurance.
+The panel focused on the potential impact of GenAI in AIG's business regarding underwriting and claims.

 Board memberships

-Zaffino is the chairman of the board of AIG and is on the board of directors of the Michael J. Fox Foundation, which he was appointed to in 2016.
-He was appointed to the board of the New York Police and Fire Widows' and Children's Benefit Fund in 2013 and in 2015 was the honoree at its annual gala.
+Zaffino is the chairman of the board of AIG and serves on the board of directors of the Michael J. Fox Foundation for Parkinson's Research, to which he was appointed in 2016.
+He was appointed to the board of the New York Police and Fire Widows' and Children's Benefit Fund in 2013 and, in 2015, was an honoree at its annual gala.

 Personal life

-During his time as a Boston College soccer goalie, Zaffino trained with the U.S. Men's national team.

 Zaffino and his wife Kirsten have three children.